getalp/wikIR/README.md

 # Reproducibility

-To reporduce the same dataset we used in our experiment just call
+To reproduce the same dataset(s) we used in our experiment just call

 ```bash